mainkoon81/oo-Study-MCMC-R-II/README.md

 ## OK, then how to build the prior metagram?
 So...We want the model solutions are sampled at a rate proportional to their a **posteriori probabilities**, that is, **`models` consistent with a "priori information" as well as "observations" are picked most often**, whereas models that are in incompatible with either a priori information or observations (or both) are rarely sampled.
 The sampling algorithm can be described as consisting of two components:
- - The first component **generates** a `priori models`, that is, models sampled with a frequency distribution equal to the a priori distribution in the model space.
+ - __Step 01:__ **generates** a `priori models`, that is, models sampled with a frequency distribution equal to the a priori distribution in the model space.
 This is accomplished by means of a random walk.
 This step may consist of a large number of mutually dependent sub-processes, each of which generates part of the a priori models.
- - The second component **accepts or rejects** attempted moves of the a `priori random walk` with probabilities that depend on the models ability to reproduce observations (Use your likelihood to examine ?).
+ - __Step 02:__ **accepts or rejects** attempted moves of the a `priori random walk` with probabilities that depend on the models ability to reproduce observations (Use your likelihood to examine ?).

 ### Part 01.
 Probabilistic Formulation